duceppemo/in_silico_PCR/README.md

 `while read requirement; do conda install --yes $requirement; done < requirements.txt`

-`pip install OLCTools sipprverse biopython`
+`pip3 install OLCTools sipprverse biopython`

 Add the in\_silico\_PCR folder to the $PATH